The best way to get into shape is through diet and exercise.

 The main reason people workout is to build muscle and get a stronger and healthier body.
 In these instances, protein supplements may be useful for building muscle and repairing muscle as well.

-In addition to protein supplements, carbohydrate supplements can help your workout both before and afterwards.
+In addition to protein supplements, carbohydrate supplements can help your workout both before and afterward.
 Carbs are used to maximize energy efficiency as well as to help spike insulin for muscle repair.

 All workout supplements come with the risk of side effects and adverse interactions.
 However, even if you do not have any medical condition preventing you from taking a workout supplement, even if you do not have any other drugs that you are taking, even if you do not have any allergic reaction or side effects from taking a workout supplement, you can endanger yourself with workout supplements.

-The toxic keotones present in a high protein diet causes your kidneys to work overtime.
-Initially you may experience dehydration as a result of this, but if this continues to occur your kidneys can shut down and simply cease functioning.
+The toxic ketones present in a high protein diet causes your kidneys to work overtime.
+Initially, you may experience dehydration as a result of this, but if this continues to occur your kidneys can shut down and simply cease functioning.
 If you are interested in fortifying your diet with workout supplements consult with your physician for recommendations.